RobertAKARobin/post_cracking_code/readme.md

 I think this is bogus.
 On my watch, no-one gets the luxury of being a victim of circumstance.

+To be a programmer, you don't need the right genes.

+You don't need a fancy computer.

+You don't need expensive software.

+You don't need to be good at math.

+You don't need a computer science degree.

+All you need is access to a library computer, and **a problem**.

 -----

 ## Notes